pseudojo/docker-rabbitmq-cluster/README.md

   - STOMP : `localhost:15672`
 * The Management interface is found at `localhost:15672`

-## How to monitor/view for containers included RabbitMQ, HA Proxy that.
+## How to monitor/view for containers included RabbitMQ, HAProxy that.
 ```
 > # check containers
 > docker compose ps